 What is a first look?

-A “first look” is a special private moment when the bride and groom see each other before the wedding ceremony.
-Traditionally, brides and grooms were not supposed to see each other until the wedding ceremony for fear it would bring bad luck.
-This superstition actually started in the days when marriages were arranged and the bride and groom wouldn’t even meet before the wedding…eek!
+A “first look” is a special private moment when the couple sees each other before the wedding ceremony.
+Traditionally, you and your partner were not supposed to see each other until the wedding ceremony for fear it would bring bad luck.
+This superstition actually started in the days when marriages were arranged and the couple wouldn’t even meet before the wedding…eek!
 Luckily, wedding traditions are continually changing!
-In recent years, more and more couples have decided to adopt the more modern first look.
+In recent years, more and more couples have decided to adopt the modern first look.

 How does a first look work?

 The first look is usually done a couple hours before the wedding ceremony starts.
-After the bride and groom are dressed, we bring them into position for the big reveal.
-Typically, the groom waits in a designated spot, then the bride walks up behind him.
-When ready, the groom turns around and the couple sees each other for the first time.
+After each person is dressed, we bring you into position for the big reveal.
+Typically, one partner waits in a designated spot, then the other walks up behind them.
+When ready, the first person turns around and the couple sees each other for the first time.
 The moment is intimate and exciting and we are flies on the wall capturing all the emotions as they unfold.

 What are the benefits of a first look?